-- You will need to understand your health condition to be successful in higher education and the work force. - begin transition planning with you when you are 14. - When you turn 18, you are legally considered to be an adult.
+- You will need to understand your health condition to be successful in higher education and the work force. - If you have an IEP, your school is required to begin transition planning with you when you are 14. - When you turn 18, you are legally considered to be an adult.
 You are able to make decisions about your healthcare. - Your health insurance eligibility may change when you turn 18.

 You can transition at your own pace.
 Everyone is unique, and everyone has strengths and challenges.